owenthereal/gotask/README.md

 Without declaring the [task name in the comments](https://github.com/jingweno/gotask#comments-as-man-page), `gotask` will dasherize the `Xxx` part of the task function name and use it as the task name.

-### Comments as Man Page
+### Comments as Man Page™

+It's a good practice to document tasks in a sensible way.
-The comments for the task function are parsed as the task's man page by following the [man page layout](http://en.wikipedia.org/wiki/Man_page#Layout):
+In `gotask`, the comments for the task function are parsed as the task's man page by following the [man page layout](http://en.wikipedia.org/wiki/Man_page#Layout):
-Section NAME contains the name of the task and a one-line description of what it does, separated by a "-".
+Section NAME contains the name of the task and a one-line description of what it does, separated by a "-";
-Section DESCRIPTION contains the textual description of the task function.
+Section DESCRIPTION contains the textual description of the task function;
 Section OPTIONS contains the definition of the command line flags it takes.

 ### Build Tags